 I have a special love for this show.
 There are certain traits in the character of Frasier Crane that reminds me of myself.
 The close but competitive relationship between him and his brother Niles is not unlike the one between my brother and myself.
 Our dad is very much like Martin, the Crane boys’ father.
 All that’s missing to complete the picture is my acquiring an apartment with a gorgeous Seattle view and my brother marrying the thinnest woman on Earth.

-Other characters on the show was Roz (Peri Gilpin), Frasier’s producer at the radio station who dated men as if there was no tomorrow, and Daphne (Jane Leeves), Martin’s psychic physical therapist whom Niles had a not-so-secret crush on.
+Other characters on the show was Roz (Peri Gilpin), Frasier’s producer at the radio station who dated an impressive array of men, and Daphne (Jane Leeves), Martin’s psychic physical therapist whom Niles had a not-so-secret crush on.
 Frasier’s ex-wife Lilith made occasional appearances; Niles’s wife Maris was often the butt of jokes but never actually seen on the show.

 Sophistication was a key word here.
 Frasier and Niles were well educated and shared a liking for the exquisite.
-They thought very highly of themselves and their place in society, which gave the writers many possibilities to gently mock them; one way to interpret the character of Martin, who always felt it was necessary to remind his sons of the simple things in life, was as a representative of those writers.
-When moving in with Frasier, Martin brought his hideous-looking old armchair; it didn’t match anything in the fancy apartment but Frasier discovered that that simple thing was the most comfortable piece of furniture in the place.
+They thought very highly of themselves and their place in society, which gave the writers many possibilities to gently mock them.
+One way to view the character of Martin, who always felt it was necessary to remind his sons of the simple things in life, was as a representative of those writers, or perhaps the audience itself.
+When moving in with Frasier, Martin brought his hideous-looking old armchair.
+It didn’t match anything in the fancy apartment but Frasier eventually learned to see how that simple thing was the most comfortable piece of furniture in the place.

 Sophistication is a many-splendored thing; perhaps it seemed like the writers were making fun of everything that was better than the ordinary but the show itself was a pillar of sophistication.
-The writers kept it very smart and elegant throughout its run, although the last seasons did have its lulls.
-Every episode had intertitle cards that established themes and places or just set the mood for the following sequence, which was a novel idea.
+The writers kept it very smart and suave throughout its run, even if the last seasons did have its lulls.
+Every episode had intertitle cards that established themes and places or just set the mood for the following sequence, lending the show a literary touch.

-The dialogue was intelligent and hilarious and you were never quite sure of how an episode would end.
-But the writers were not so sophisticated they wouldn’t turn many stories into door-slamming farces; Frasier’s dinner parties became notorious disasters.
+The dialogue was intelligent and hilarious.
+You were rarely sure of how an episode would end.
+But the writers were not too sophisticated to have fun.
+Many stories were turned into door-slamming farces; Frasier’s dinner parties became notorious disasters.

 There were plenty of opportunities for Grammer to chew the scenery but he was incredibly enjoyable, even when he was overdoing the good doctor.
-Hyde Pierce was utterly charming and very funny as his fragile brother.
-Perhaps there were viewers who found it difficult to understand these guys, but their philosophy of only accepting the very best should be adopted by everyone.
+Hyde Pierce combined charm and hilarity as his fragile brother.
+Perhaps there were viewers who didn’t think they had much in common with these guys, but their philosophy of only accepting the very best should be adopted by everyone.
 Accept no substitute for Frasier.

 Frasier 1993-2004:U.S. Made for TV.
 264 episodes.
 Color.
 Created by David Angell, Peter Casey, David Lee.
 Cast: Kelsey Grammer (Frasier Crane), David Hyde Pierce (Niles Crane), John Mahoney (Martin Crane), Jane Leeves, Peri Gilpin.